nickthename/nickthename.github.io/guides/characters.md

 ---
 layout: post
-title: "UNFINISHED: Smash 64 Character Resources"
+title: "Smash 64 Character Guides"
 date: 2023-03-08
 draft: false
 ---

-This page serves as a collection of resources for each character in Smash 64.
-If you have suggestions for more content, reach out to me @nickthename on the [smash 64 discord](https://discord.gg/ssb64).
+This page serves as a collection of resources for each character in Super Smash Bros.
+If you have suggestions for more content, reach out to me @nickthename on the [SSB64 discord](https://discord.gg/ssb64).

 ## All Characters
 #### Guides